 There’s no single correct way to journal.
 Some pages are neat.
 Some are messy.
 Some are only a few lines long.
 All of them count.

+Many people imagine journaling as daily, thoughtful writing filled with insight.
 In reality, journaling works best when it feels easy to return to.
 There are also many popular prompt journaling methods, such as the 3-2-1 Method (3 joys, 2 self-appreciations, 1 memory) and the 3-3-3 Journal Method (use 3 simple prompts, write for 3 minutes, 3 times per day).
 Once you start testing different methods, you'll figure out which one suits you the most.

+You don’t need a perfect system to start journaling.
 You only need a reason—however small.

 That reason might be: